Uber’s American Sign Language Tool

 Uber also provides flashing tip requests, text-only communication, and notifications for riders to know they have a Deaf or hard-of-hearing driver.
 Uber’s newest resource, their American Sign Language tool, is a new way to start a conversation between rider and driver.

 At Liner Legal, we are so thrilled to see changes like these being made.
-If you have faced discrimination from being Deaf, contact Michael Liner and Andrew November today.
+If you have faced discrimination from being Deaf, contact Liner Legal today.
 We understand what you’re going through and want to help you.